 Considered to be one of the most beautiful places to live in Britain, Brockenhurst in the New Forest is a fairy-tale village.
 Set in the heart of the National Park between the port town of Lymington and the New Forest’s ‘capital’ of Lyndhurst, it is surrounded by ancient woodland and shared by a whole host of wonderful four-legged residents including ponies, deer, donkeys, cows and pigs.
 Needless to say, its unique atmosphere, setting and appeal exude a rare kind of romance and charm that always keeps us coming back for more.

-The kind of place that has branched off from the rest of the world (though still easily accessible), Brockenhurst makes for the most idyllic holiday destination.
+The kind of place that has branched off from the rest of the world (though still easily accessible), Brockenhurst makes for the most idyllic places to visit in Hampshire.
 Along its streets, a wealth of independent stores sit alongside high street chains, while wild ponies take shelter in its doorways and deer drink from its streams.
 Allowing you to kick back and relax or head out and explore, it boasts access to endless walks and cycle trails, while the village itself boasts a number of great eateries and pubs that’ll encourage you to slow the pace after a day of adventuring.

 With so much to see and do, a holiday in Brockenhurst could easily spill over your allocated time (and you’ll often be tempted to stay).
 So, to help you enjoy the best holiday in the area, we’ve put together a must-read guide to Brockenhurst filled with local top-tips and unmissable attractions.
 Here we go.